Keynotes • March 15, 2018

 You ever see those sci-fi movies where – what was the one with the – there was one that was clones and stuff.
 Who’s the guy who played Magneto, the young Magneto?
 Famous actor.
 You guys know X-Men, the movie?
 You guys know Magneto?
 Okay.
 That actor.
 What’s his name?

 AUDIENCE: It’s one of the old guys.

-David Tian, Ph.D.: No, the young ones.
+David Tien, Ph.D.: No, the young ones.
 He’s won an academy award.

 AUDIENCE: The guy with [INAUDIBLE 00:30:58]?

-David Tian, Ph.D.: Yeah.
+David Tien, Ph.D.: Yeah.
 He was in the movie about sex.
 It was just sex.
 It was just sex all the way through, just fucking all the way through.